Skip navigation

 Showing items related by title, author, creator and subject.

-• Treatment of heart failure in adult congenital heart disease: a position paper of the Working Group of Grown-Up Congenital Heart Disease and the Heart Failure Association of the European Society of Cardiology
+• Advanced heart failure: a position statement of the Heart Failure Association of the European Society of Cardiology

 Browse